 The average time to completion of the PhD degree in PMCB is 5.5 years.
 Our completion rate over the past five years has been 90%.
 Our graduating students enter a diversity of careers, but the majority go on to do postdoctoral fellowships.
 Additional information on OHSU PhD Career Outcomes is available through the Office of Graduate Studies.

-Welcome to the Program in Molecular and Cellular Biosciences at OHSU.
-We are the largest graduate program at OHSU.
-PMCB is the portal to Ph.D. thesis research in sixbasic science departments.
-Our internationally acclaimed PhD and MD faculty have primary appointments in the five participating basic science departments, and also include faculty from The Vollum Institute, Heart Research Center, Vaccine and Gene Therapy Institute, Oregon National Primate Center, Center for Research on Occupational and Environmental Toxicology, Cancer Center,Shriner’s Hospital for Crippled Children, Casey Eye Institute, Vaccine and Gene Therapy Institute, Oregon Hearing Research Institute, U.S. Veteran's Affairs Medical Institute, Advanced Imaging Research Center, and the Center for Weight Regulation.
+Our internationally-acclaimed PhD and MD faculty have primary appointments in the seven participating basic science departments, and also include faculty from The Vollum Institute, Heart Research Center, Vaccine and Gene Therapy Institute, Oregon National Primate Center, Center for Research on Occupational and Environmental Toxicology, Knight Cancer Institute,Shriner’s Hospital for Children, Casey Eye Institute, Vaccine and Gene Therapy Institute, Oregon Hearing Research Institute, U.S. Veteran's Affairs Medical Institute, Advanced Imaging Research Center, and the Center for Weight Regulation.

 Our graduate students have won scholarships, fellowships and awards from the National Science Foundation, American Heart Association, The National Institutes of Health, The OHSU Brain Institute, and the ARCS Foundation.
 PMCB students publish papers in major scientific journals and present their data at national and international scientific conferences.